Dyce railway station: History

-The Raiths Farm layout comprises arrival and departure lines to the north and south, a run-round loop and four sidings.
-The facility began operations in 2009.

-Location

-Although Dyce station is located next to the runway of Aberdeen Airport, and aircraft can be seen from the station platform, there is no direct link between Dyce station and the airport, as the passenger terminal is the other side of the runway.

 Facilities

-The station has two platforms connected by a new fully accessible footbridge, implemented in 2014.
+The station has two platforms connected by a new fully accessible footbridge.
 The station is unstaffed and there is no ticket office, but automatic ticket vending machines are provided.
 Other facilities include car park, taxi rank, cycle storage, seating and a simple shelter on each platform.
 Automated announcements, customer help points, timetable posters and train information displays offer running information.
 Both platforms are fully accessible for disabled passengers, with lifts in the footbridge and level access from the main car park to platform 2.